 Sermon preached by the Rev'd Fr.
 Donald L. Turner, Vicar, St. Peter's-at-the-Light Episcopal Church, Barnegat Light, New Jersey, May 27, 2018 (Trinity Sunday - Year B).

 In the Name of the Father, and of the Son, and of the Holy Spirit.

-(Copies of Father Turner's sermons are always available in print each Sunday morning.
-He advises that it is not especially helpful to get a copy before Mass in an effort to follow him as he preaches: the sermons are delivered from memory of the manuscript.
-Extemporaneous remarks are frequently interjected - especially if he thinks of a good joke!
-You may also note that the sermons are not lengthy.
-Preaching time is usually 10 to 12 minutes.
-A professor of homiletics once told the Vicar, "If you can't strike oil in ten minutes, quit boring!")
+Copies of Fr.
+Turner's sermons are available each Sunday on the table in the rear of the Nave.
+He advises that it is not e specially helpful to follow the text as printed since he preaches from memory of the manuscript and therefore departs from it with extemporaneous remarks - especially if he thinks of a good joke!
+The sermons are not lengthy.
+The Vicar had a professor of homiletics who often said, "If you can't strike oil in ten minutes, quit boring!"